Rolando McClain: 2016 season

 On March 9, 2016, McClain agreed to another one-year deal with the Cowboys for $5 million.
 On June 30, he was suspended for the second season in a row for violating the NFL substance abuse policy, this time for the first 10 games of the 2016 NFL season.
 Midway through the season, he then failed another drug test and his suspension was extended indefinitely.
 On August 2, it was reported that McClain had become addicted to codeine after consuming the mixture known as purple drank, and that he is "a long way from ever resuming his NFL career".
 Jason Cole of Bleacher Report said McClain's return to the Cowboys is "almost impossible".
 In December 2016 he was suspended indefinitely.

 McClain was conditionally reinstated by the NFL on August 30, 2019.
-However, he was released by the Cowboys when the reinstatement became official on September 2, 2019.
-He was suspended indefinitely again on December 30, 2019.
+However, he was released by the Cowboys when the reinstatement became official on September 2.
+McClain was suspended indefinitely again on December 30.

+On December 13, 2023, after eight years of inactivity, McClain was reinstated by the NFL and declared a free agent.
+Following the lift of the ban, McClain announced his intention to return to the NFL.

 NFL career statistics

 Personal life

-McClain was born in Athens, Alabama to parents Roland Ervin Jr and Tonya Malone.
+McClain was born in Athens, Alabama, to parents Roland Ervin Jr and Tonya Malone.
 He grew up in the projects of Decatur, Alabama.
 At 15, Rolando received a restraining order against his mother after she beat him and threatened him with a knife.
 At 16, she was arrested after she threatened his entire high school which resulted in a school lock down.
 During the trial she was diagnosed as having bipolar disorder.
 His estranged father was granted custody but McClain left to return to Decatur to stay eligible for football.
 He lived with several families his junior year.
 McClain could be considered to have been "on his own" since he was 15.

 In April 2013, McClain married Capri Knox, with whom he had two sons, and they moved to Madison, Alabama.
 McClain and Knox had first met in 2007 at the University of Alabama where she was a member of the Alabama Track team.
 In September 2013, he filed for divorce.
 However, in an interview in October 2014, he said he wishes to be a better husband – thus records indicating that the two had been divorced since January 2014.

+Between his departure from the Ravens in May 2013 and his return to football with the Cowboys in July 2014, McClain moved to Tuscaloosa, where he re-enrolled at the University of Alabama to try to finish his bachelor's degree in family financial planning.
+He was still a few credits short of the degree when he joined the Cowboys.
 In December 2017, McClain graduated from the University of Alabama.